bseverns/lofi-sampler/README.md

 ## Control Atlas (pad combos vs. firmware branches)

 If you’re spelunking the UI logic, every pad mash ends up in the `loop()` state machine inside `firmware/arduino/lofi_sampler/lofi_sampler.ino`.
-Here’s the cheat-sheet so you can keep one eye on the Trellis and one eye on the code:
+Here’s the cheat-sheet so you can keep one eye on the Trellis and one eye on the code (column numbers here are the physical **1–8** labels; firmware counts from 0):

-Mini map so you can visualize the modifier rails while you read code:
+Mini map so you can visualize the modifier rails while you read code (Alt lives on column **7**, Shift on **8**):

 ```
 Cols →       1   2   3   4   5   6   Alt   Shift